#1 Community Drive

-An approved building permit is required before any construction is allowed on a project, unless specifically exempted by the Building Permit Ordinance.
-Under certain circumstances, approval may be granted for grading and cutting and filling, and for utility infrastructure, separately from the Building Permit, to facilitate project development.
-The City has adopted the 2006 International Building Code and the 2006 International Residential Code, which all plans are reviewed under.
+An approved building permit is required before any construction is allowed on a project, unless specifically exempted by the Building Permit Ordinance (exemption information available here).
+Under certain circumstances, approval may be granted for grading, cutting and filling, and for utility infrastructure, prior to issuance of the Building Permit, to facilitate project development.
+The City has adopted the 2006 International Building Code, the 2006 International Residential Code, the 2006 International Mechanical Code, the 2006 International Plumbing Code, the 2006 International Energy Efficiency Code and the 2005 National Electrical Code under which all plans are reviewed.

-The applicant shall file a completed and signed application as provided by the Development Services Department, with the appropriate fee.
-A Building Permit is valid for a period of 18 months, after which a 12 month extension may be granted.
-Any change in general contractor for a building will require a new permit.
-The fee for a building permit includes an additional 100% of the fee as a deposit, which will be refunded after issuance of a certificate of Occupancy, only if no re-inspections or violations of building codes occur.
+The applicant needs to file a completed and signed Building Permit application as provided by the Development Services Department, with the appropriate fee.
+Building Permits for residential construction, remodels, and commercial projects are valid for a period of 18 months, after which a 6 month extension may be granted.
+Building Permits for accessory structures, driveways and parking areas are valid for 6 months and Building Permits for manufactured homes are valid for 9 months.
+For grade and fill permits not part of a residential building permit, grading must be completed within 15 days from the date the permit is issued.
+The fee for a building permit includes the same amount of the fee as a clean-up and compliance deposit, which is refundable after issuance of a Certificate of Occupancy if no re-inspections or violations of the Building Codes occur.

-1. A plat of the property has been approved by either Llano or Burnet counties prior to September 20, 2005, or by the City after this date.
+1. Proof that a plat of the property has been approved by either Llano or Burnet counties prior to September 20, 2005, or by the City after this date.

-2. Three sets of plans have been approved by the applicable Subdivision Architectural Control Committee or designated person indicating the plans comply with the restrictive covenants for the Subdivision where the site is located.
+2. Three sets of plans have been approved by the applicable Subdivision Architectural Control Committee and signed by its designated representative indicating the plans comply with the restrictive covenants for the Subdivision where the property is located.

 3. For any project containing 10,000 square feet or more of impervious cover, approval must be obtained from the Lower Colorado River Authority prior to application to the City.

-4. Permit from the Llano or Burnet County Natural Resource Office must be obtained for any property where City sewer is not available and a septic system will be used.
+7. An approved On Site Septic System Permit from Llano or Burnet County must be obtained for any property where City sewer is not available and a septic system will be used.

 REVIEW AND APPROVAL PROCESS:

-The application and plans will be reviewed by Development Services and the City’s Building Inspector.
-Any retail, commercial or Club Facility project will be reviewed by an outside consultant and by the City Council for final approval, and any residential project with over 10,000 square feet of covered area will be reviewed by the City Council for final approval.
-The applicant will supply the following:
+The application and plans will be reviewed by Development Services’ consultant ATS Engineers from Austin, serving as the City’s Plan Reviewer.
+Any retail, commercial or club facility project and any residential project with over 10,000 square feet of covered area will also be reviewed by the City Council for final approval.

 Before beginning construction, it is the permit holder’s responsibility to ascertain that the project conforms to property setback restrictions.
 It is also the responsibility of the permit holder to tie in driveways to the existing hard surface of the street accessing the property.

-City employees shall have access to all building sites for the purpose of making periodic inspections of construction progress and conducting inspections pertaining to water and sewage utility issues.
+The ATS Building Inspector and City Utility Customer Service Field employees shall have access to all building sites for the purpose of making periodic inspections of construction progress, and for conducting inspections pertaining to water and sewage utility issues, respectively.